unit-mesh/auto-dev/docs/index.md

     - Custom LLM Server.
 You can customize your LLM Server in `Settings` -> `Tools` -> `AutoDev`
     - Custom Living documentation.
     - Team prompts.
 Customize your team prompts in codebase, and distribute to your team.
+    - Custom AI Agent.
+You can integrate your own AI Agent into AutoDev.
     - Prompt override.
 You can override AutoDev's prompt in your codebase.
 - Infrastructure / DevOps
     - CI/CD support.
 AutoDev will auto generate CI/CD config file.